Adriano (footballer, born February 1982): International career

 Adriano with the Brazil national football team in 2006.
 He scored 27 goals in 48 appearances for Brazil.

 Adriano made his international debut for Brazil in a World Cup qualifier against Colombia on 15 November 2000 at the age of 18.
 He was often considered as the long-term successor to Ronaldo.
 Adriano scored his first international goal on 11 June 2003 in a friendly against Nigeria.
 He was included in the Brazil team for 2003 FIFA Confederations Cup and led Brazil's attack alongside Ronaldinho in the absence of Ronaldo.
 He appeared in all three matches and scored two goals as Brazil was eliminated in the group stage.
 He missed the 2004 CONMEBOL Men Pre-Olympic Tournament due to injury.

 The following year, he was included in the Brazil national team for 2004 Copa América.
 Brazil won the cup and Adriano won the Golden Boot as the competition's leading scorer with seven goals.
 In the final match against Argentina, Adriano dramatically scored the equalizer in the 93rd minute.
 The match went on to penalties and Brazil finally won 4–2, with Adriano scoring his penalty.
 After the match, coach Carlos Alberto Parreira singled out Adriano as a very important factor in winning the title.

+Nine days after winning the Copa America, while preparing for Inter's preseason, Adriano's dad passed away due to health complications.